Quoteme/quoteme.github.io/about.md

 - Social expertise
 	- very social, patient and reliable
 	- resilient in stressful situations
-	- kids tend to like me very much
+	- children tend to like me
-	- always open to new cultures,experiences,people,...
+	- always open to new cultures, experiences, people,...
 - Languages
 	- native in German
 	- fluent in English